Can I Eat Expired Chimichurri Sauce?

 What are the food safety risks?

 Chimichurri sauce, being a mixture of fresh herbs, garlic, vinegar, and oil, is at risk for bacterial contamination if not handled properly.
 Common pathogens to watch for include Salmonella and E. coli.
-To prevent foodborne illness, ensure that all ingredients are fresh, store in the refrigerator, and consume within a few days of preparation.
+To reduce the risk of foodborne illness, ensure that all ingredients are fresh, store in the refrigerator, and consume within a few days of preparation.
 Avoid cross-contamination by using clean utensils and containers when handling the sauce.

 What are some pro storage tips?